framazan/counseling-copilot-deployment/README.md

 <a><img alt="GitHub contributors" src="https://img.shields.io/badge/contributors-20-brightgreen"></a>&nbsp;
 <a href="https://github.com/framazan/counseling-copilot-deployment/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/framazan/counseling-copilot-deployment?color=blue"></a>

-**Counseling Copilot Deployment** is the repository for the deployment and evaluation of a large language model copilot that drafts responses for counselors during live WhatsApp-based crisis conversations at a national mental health helpline in India.
+This is the repository for the deployment and evaluation of a large language model copilot that drafts responses for counselors during live WhatsApp-based crisis conversations at a national mental health helpline in India.

 The repository is organized into the following key components: